Frequently Asked Questions

 Q. Can I bring a claim against the person or entity that injured me?

 A. Yes, provided the other party is more than 50 percent at fault.
 New Jersey follows a “comparative negligence standard”, meaning if the injured party is less at fault than the person or party that injured them, the injured party may recover for bodily injuries.

 Q. How will I fix my car?

-A. In A. First, confirm whether you purchased the collision provision of your auto policy.
-If yes, take your car to an auto body shop, or have your claim representative recommend one.
+A. First, confirm whether you purchased the collision provision of your auto policy If yes, take your car to an auto body shop, or have your claim representative recommend one.
 It is very important to have a representative from your insurance company take pictures of your car as soon as possible.
 Most auto body shops cannot commence work until they receive authorization from the insurance company to commence work.